bnagajagadeesh/azuredevopsagent-ca/README.md

 Container App Environment: It creates a container app environment with a consumption-based pricing model.

 Container App: It creates a container app with the UAI and deploys it to the container app environment.
-The app is configured to use the Docker image from the ACR, and it's scaled based on HTTP requests.
+The app is configured to use the Docker image from the ACR, and it's scaled based on CPU utilization.

-Output: It outputs the fully qualified domain name (FQDN) of the container app.

 You get an error in container app after the deployment due to missing permissions.
 ![alt text](images/ca-agent-error.png)